 But, to align the world of streaming with just these companies is to take a reductive view of the industry.
 When you order a takeaway on Deliveroo and follow the progress of the delivery rider on the map, that’s streaming.
-As are the live workout videos that so many fitness companies and consumers have invested in since the pandemic forced us to look for exercise alternatives at home.
+As is listening to an audiobook or a true crime podcast over the internet.
+Streaming is so much more than simply watching your favorite TV series.

 Streaming has even found its way into the classroom with the rise in edtech and online classrooms.
-In the period from 2011 to 2021, the number of learners reached by massive open online courses (MOOCs) exploded from 300,000 to a whopping 220 million.
+In the period from 2011 to 2021, the number of learners reached by massive open online courses (MOOCs) exploded from 300,000 to a whopping 220 million, with the market size forecasted to increase by $80 billion between 2023 and 2028.
 And, of course, we cannot talk about the world of streaming without mentioning gaming.

-Perhaps one of the biggest streaming adopters, the eSports and games streaming market is predicted to increase from $2.3 billion this year to $7.2 billion by 2032.
-Much of that growth is down to platforms such as Twitch, which has more than 31 million visits each day.
+Perhaps one of the biggest streaming adopters, the eSports and games streaming market is predicted to increase from $7.6 billion in 2024 to $12.5 billion by 2029.
+Much of that growth is down to platforms such as Twitch, which has more than 35 million daily active users.

-In this blog we consider the impact of the pandemic and the cost-of-living crisis on the streaming market and how changing priorities are impacting investment in live streaming infrastructure.
+In this blog we consider the impact of the growing number of streaming services on the industry, and how changing priorities are impacting investment in live streaming infrastructure.

-The popularity of video streaming was so great that we saw the birth of new services from large multinational players, including HBO Max, Disney+ and Paramount+.
-It was an opportunity that video streaming providers couldn’t pass up and understandably their focus during this period was about increasing market share.
+This was mostly seen in the birth of new services from large multinational players, including HBO Max, Disney+ and Paramount+.
+The lockdowns caused by the COVID-19 pandemic was an opportunity that video streaming providers couldn’t pass up and understandably their focus during this period was about increasing market share.
+Adding to the list of Over-The-Top (OTT) platforms to join the likes of Netflix and Amazon Prime, the stage was set for the world of entertainment to welcome the ‘streaming wars’.

 These increases are being helped by new areas of growth in streaming, such as live-stream e-commerce.
 Retail as we know it has been steadily transforming over recent years - from the death of the high street to affiliate links on influencer’s social posts.
 Modern consumerism is all about see-now-want-now and it’s driving an increasingly popular trend around shopping via live video.

-But while demand for streaming services may be increasing, streaming providers and the myriad of companies that support them with services and products, are not immune to what is happening in the global market.
+While the demand for streaming services may be increasing, streaming providers, and the myriad of companies that support them with services and products, are not immune to what is happening in the global market.

 The pandemic was all about growth for the streaming market and increasing market share as much and as quickly as possible to keep up with demand.
-The cost-of-living crisis and a looming recession are putting that pure growth focus under pressure, forcing streaming companies into a new way of thinking; re-focusing from increasing market share to being more efficient.
+The subsequent cost-of-living inflation has put that pure growth focus under pressure, forcing streaming companies into a new way of thinking; re-focusing from increasing market share to being more efficient with their spending and operations.

 Infrastructure plays a key role here.
 An increase in streaming naturally leads to an increase in data usage and bigger live streaming infrastructure requirements.
 Which cost money.
 Thankfully - to bastardize the words of Thomas Jefferson - not all infrastructure is made equal.